scardine/linode2do/README.md

 linode2do
 =========

-How to transfer DNS domains from Linode DNS manager to Digital Ocean
+How to transfer DNS domains from Linode DNS manager to DigitalOcean

 Raison d'être
 -------------

 I prefer to use the ISP DNS servers instead of running my own, so I had a dozen domains served by the excelent Linode DNS manager.
 I've been a loyal Linode customer for years but DigitalOcean's offer is too good to ignore.

-Digital Ocean also has a DNS manager, but migrating all domains manualy would be painful - so I wrote this script.
+DigitalOcean also has a DNS manager, but migrating all domains manually would be painful - so I wrote this script.
+If you are procrastinating your migration because of this, you don't have this excuse anymore. :-)

 Pre-requisites
 --------------